EntySec/RomBuster/README.md

 ## Features

-* Exploits vulnerabilities in most popular router models with RomPager installation such as `D-Link`, `Zyxel`, `TP-Link` and `Huawei`.
+* Exploits vulnerabilities in most popular devices with RomPager installation such as `D-Link`, `Zyxel`, `TP-Link` and `Huawei`.
-* Optimized to exploit multiple routers at one time from list with threading enabled.
+* Optimized to exploit multiple devices at one time from list with threading enabled.
 * Simple CLI and API usage.

 ## Installation